-If you’ve got the space for it, this one is a top choice, nonetheless.
-When it comes to the build quality and durability, the premium granite composite gives it a solid base.
-You might be surprised to know that they used 80% natural Quartz, which really brings out a real-stone-like appearance.
+If you’ve got the space for it, this one is a top choice.
+The premium granite composite gives it a solid building quality and durability base.
+You might be surprised that this brand uses 80% natural Quartz, bringing out a real-stone-like appearance.

 A lot of cheaper non-composite sinks might tend to get discolored over the years.
 But the non-fading color of this one from Kraus makes it stand out.
 The material is UV-stable, which won’t allow the color to fade over time.

 Forget about the single mount designs of conventional sinks with this one.
-The special dual mount design allows you to mount this in two ways.
-If you want that sleek transition from the countertop to the sink, then this one can surprise you.
+The unique dual mount design allows you to mount this in two ways.
+This one can surprise you if you want that sleek transition from the countertop to the sink.

 It gets tiring and tacky to clean some cheaper composite sinks.
 But the hygienic nonporous material is resistant to grime and dirt, so just a wipe is all it takes to bring out that shine underneath.